cjboake/cjcc/src/notes.md

         - Printf system calls

 That seems like a manageable amount of work, and will giv me a non-trivial program to compile as a reward.

+* Parsing for `if` statements is now working!!
+That was much easier than anticipated.
+Next I need to:
+    - Add support for `else` statements
+    - Write a function to see if conditional is true/false
+    - Add code gen